ChoicescriptIDE/main/source/help/topics/further-reading.md

 ## Further Reading

-The CSIDE help docs provide a general overview of this application and also cover some of the basics of ChoiceScript.
-No doubt at some point, you'll find you have more questions than we can answer here.
-The list below is a modest collection of some incredibly useful and informative links to sites created by Choice of Games LLC or the ChoiceScript community.
-They should help you on your way to finding the answers.
+The CSIDE Help Documentation provides an overview of CSIDE, with some of the basics on ChoiceScript as well.
+If you find you have more questions than we've answered here, we hope you'll be able to find some answers from the resources linked below.

 ### Official Resources

 **[ChoiceScript Introduction](https://www.choiceofgames.com/make-your-own-games/choicescript-intro/ "Choice of Games - Choicescript Introduction")**

-The official introduction, documentation and tutorial for ChoiceScript.
+The official introduction, documentation, and tutorial for ChoiceScript.

 **[Choice of Games Blog](https://www.choiceofgames.com/blog/ "Choice of Games - Blog")**